yann99991/prescribedSLERPMotionSolver/README.md

-# **Prescribed SLERP Motion Solver - Test Cases**
+# **Prescribed SLERP Motion Solver**

-This folder contains two test cases to assist users in setting up simulations using the `prescribedSLERPMotionSolver` in the **OpenFOAM-ESI** version.
+This folder contains the source code for the **OpenFOAM-ESI** version and two test cases to assist users in setting up simulations using the `prescribedSLERPMotionSolver`.

 ## **Overview**

+The `prescribedSLERPMotionSolver` is a motion solver for OpenFOAM that allows for the definition of complex mesh motions using Spherical Linear Interpolation (SLERP).
+A detailed description of this code and its applications has been submitted to the OpenFOAM Journal for publication.

+## **Test Cases**

 Two motion types are included: